sfc-gh-ahuck/dbt_semantic_view_converter/README.md

 SELECT 1 as placeholder
 ```

-### 3. Run dbt
+#### 3. Run dbt

 ```bash
 dbt run --models orders_semantic_view
 ```

-This will create a Snowflake semantic view based on your semantic model definition!
+This creates a Snowflake semantic view based on your semantic model definition!

 ## ⚙️ Configuration